GluuFederation/docs-oxd-prod/3.1.1/sources/install/index.md

 ## Manual installation

-oxd requires Java version 1.8 or higher. oxd is self-contained--you can just unzip the folder and run it.
+oxd is self-contained--you can just unzip the folder and run it.

-It is not necessary to install oxd in Windows, it can be downloaded and run.
-The `oxd Server` is available for download from [maven repository](http://ox.gluu.org/maven/org/xdi/oxd-server).
+Note: oxd requires Java version 1.8 or higher.

 ### Windows